Course Title: Digital Design 2

 The University Library has extensive resources for [discipline] students.
 The Library has produced a subject guide that includes quality online and print resources for your studies

 The Library provides guides on academic referencing: http://www.rmit.edu.au/library/referencing and subject specialist help via your Liaison Librarian.

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.

 Assessment may include:

-Task 1: (30%) Modelling proposed fashion outfits with ideation and prototyping.
+Task 1: (20%) Modelling fashion with experimentation, ideation and prototyping

 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Equitable Learning Services if you would like to find out more.